BA (Hons)

 Project costs can vary depending on the nature of the practical work chosen by the student.
 Students are asked to consider costs when proposing a project.
 There are funds currently available within the School to students at all levels to provide support with such projects.

-Students are responsible for travel, accommodation, and general living costs while undertaking work experience or internships.
+Students are responsible for travel, accommodation, and general living costs while undertaking work experience, study abroad, or internships.

 Find out More by Visiting Us